 Lindsey Smith turns everything around for graduation

-Coal Ridge High School senior Lindsey Smith, played hooky quite often when her parents got separated.
+Coal Ridge High School senior Lindsey Smith played hooky quite often when her parents got separated.

 “I started ditching and all that stuff, because of my parent’s divorce,” she said.
 “But, later, I found out that I am so much more than, you know, a person that is ditching and not living up to my full potential.
-And then I raised my expectations about myself and just became a better person; a better me.”
+And then I raised my expectations about myself and just became a better person, a better me.”

 Smith didn’t start high school at Coal Ridge.
 Instead, she lived with her mother, starting at Glenwood Springs High School before making her way to Grand Valley High School.